Leanne08/THE-ISR-CODE/README.md

 # Contribution
 we are trying our best.
 If you wish to contribute, a pull request may be applied.
-I your team is missing, an issue with your team name, number, and a link should be applied.
+If your team is missing, an issue with your team name, number, and a link should be applied.

 ### Todos